carlosseveriano3/note-app-with-speech-recognition/README.md

 This is a note app created with React, in which you can write a note as usual, or speak so the audio is converted to text and automatically fulfills the textbox.

-The api used for the speech recognition is from the web itself.
-The only thing needed is to give permission to the browser to use your mic.
+The speech recognition feature was implemented with Web Speech API.

 The stylization and responsiviness was made with “Tailwind”, so the application’s layout adjusts to any device.